-Principia College offers a Bachelor of Science major in engineering science in conjunction with an engineering degree from the University of Minnesota, the University of North Dakota, or Southern Illinois University at Edwardsville.
-The B.S. in engineering science may also be awarded to students who complete the requirements below and those for an engineering degree at another university, provided that the program at the other university is approved by the director of the engineering program, and provided that a waiver of residency petition is approved by the College.
+The B.S. in engineering science may also be awarded to students who opt for Options II - IV (students usually attend Principia for three years and then transfer for their last two years) and complete the requirements below and those for an engineering degree at another university, provided that the program at the other university is approved by the director of the engineering program and transfer credit is approved by the Registrar.
+Also, a student will need a waiver of residency petition approved by Principia College.